AtomicLoans/atomicloans-eth-contracts/README.md

-   lent            amount lent by lender fee             optional fee paid to automator agent if address not 0x0 interest        loan interest rate lpen            liquidation penalty in case not safe or defaulted min             minimum collateral value to be safe off             loan repayment accepted or loan cancelled owed            prin + interest + fee
+   lent            amount lent by lender fee             optional fee paid to automator agent if address not 0x0 interest        loan interest rate penalty         liquidation penalty in case not safe or defaulted min             minimum collateral value to be safe off             loan repayment accepted or loan cancelled owed            prin + interest + fee